Cognigrape® (Vitis vinifera Grape Extract)

 Frequently asked questions about Cognigrape® (Vitis vinifera Grape Extract)

-Cognigrape® (Vitis vinifera Grape Extract) is studied for cognitive function in older adults, depression symptoms, anxiety symptoms.
-Cognigrape® at 250 mg/day for 12 weeks produces measurable improvements across multiple cognitive domains in healthy older adults: attention, language, immediate memory, and delayed memory all improve significantly.
+Cognigrape is researched primarily for Cognitive, Mood & Mental Health, and Stress & Anxiety.
+Cognigrape® at 250 mg/day produces measurable improvements across multiple cognitive domains in healthy older adults: attention, language, immediate memory, and delayed memory all improve significantly.
+Visuospatial abilities don't change.